-In 2020, several anti-JLWOP organizations released a poll which they claimed showed that most Americans oppose juvenile life without parole (JLWOP).
-However, the questions asked to respondents were worded in a manipulative and dishonest manner , meaning the results are not entirely accurate.
+In 2020, several anti-JLWOP organizations released a poll which they claim shows that most Americans oppose juvenile life without parole (JLWOP).
+However, the questions asked to respondents were worded in a manipulative and dishonest manner, meaning the results are not entirely accurate.

 Question 1.
 Do you agree or disagree that all children, including those convicted of crimes, have the capacity for positive change, and if a parole board concludes they pose no threat to public safety, they should be paroled?

-Also, they refer to these juvenile offenders as “those convicted of crimes.”
+Also, the advocates of releasing juvenile murderers refer to these offenders as “those convicted of crimes.”
 They don’t explain what types of crimes juveniles get LWOP for.
 Currently, in America, a juvenile under 18 can only get LWOP if they commit murder.
 And even then, the judge must consider mitigating factors.
 This means that only juveniles convicted of especially aggravated murders, such as murders involving rape, murders involving child victims, etc. get LWOP.
 But the term “crime” can mean any offense.
 Of course, a middle school aged child convicted of a crime should be able to be paroled.
 But what about a 17-year-old convicted of a highly aggravated murder?

 Question 2.
 “Do you agree or disagree that no one should be sentenced to life in prison without the hope or opportunity for a second chance based on a crime they committed as a child?”

-54% agreed.
+54% of respondents agreed.
 But this question is also misleading, meaning the results are inaccurate.
 First, we have the problem with the use of the word “child,” as explained above.
 The phrase “a crime they committed as a child” greatly diminishes the serious nature of those crimes.
 When most people think of a “crime committed by a child” they do not picture the types of highly aggravated murders that result in JLWOP.
 For example, read our memorial for Antonio Santiago.
-Antonio was one-years-old when he and his mother were confronted by two juveniles, a 17-year-old and a 15-year-old.
+Antonio was one-year-old when he and his mother were confronted by two juveniles who intended to rob them, a 17-year-old and a 15-year-old.
 When the mother did not give the robbers her purse 17-year-old De Marquise Elkins walked over to baby Antonio and intentionally shot him in the face and killed him.
 Or consider the murder of Shavanna McCann.
 Shavanna was five-years-old when she was lured to a vacant apartment on the 14th floor of a housing project by Johnny Freeman.
 Freeman, 17, raped the young girl.
 He then shoved her out the 14th floor window.
 Shavanna managed to hold on, begging for her mom.
 Freeman then shoved her again.
 This time, she was not able to hold on and fell 14 stories to her death.
-Both Freeman and Elkins received LWOP.
-These are just two examples of highly aggravated murders that led to JLWOP.
+You might also consider what was done to the Bojorquez family in Arizona.
+16-year-old Ralph Cruz confronted Lucila Bojorquez and her two children, six-year-old son Brandon and seven-year-old daughter Jenny, as they were about to drive home from an apartment complex.
+Cruz shot and killed Lucila, dragged her body out of the car, and drove away, with the two children still inside the vehicle.
+He later shot both children to death.
+All three men received LWOP.
+These are just three examples of highly aggravated murders that led to JLWOP.
 These crimes, and the many other remarkably brutal crimes committed by JLWOP recipients are not accurately represented by the phrase “a crime committed by a child.”

 Then there’s the term “hope.”
 This is an emotional term and is highly manipulative.
 Next, the term “second chance” makes the question even more biased.
 This is an emotional term, not a legal one.
 There are no “second chance” hearings in the criminal justice system.
-There are parole hearings and other types, none of which make use of the manipulative term “second chance.”
+There are parole hearings and other types, none of which make use of the manipulative term “second chance” in their title.
 Furthermore, as explained here, many juvenile criminals have had “second chances” prior to getting LWOP.

 Question 3.
 Do you agree or disagree that no one should be sentenced to life in prison without the opportunity for parole for a crime they committed as a child?